7 Lessons from Shark Tank India give us new insights; read it if you are a first-time founder.

 If you are a first-time founder, You must keep all points in your startup journey.

-- Solving the Bigger Problems: Sharks and any big institutional firm never infuse their money into solving minor problems; if you want to attract bigger sharks, you should solve the bigger problems.
+Sharks and any big institutional firm never infuse their money into solving minor problems; if you want to attract bigger sharks, you should solve the bigger problems.
 Your vision should be 10X bigger and 10X ahead of competitors.

 - Founders’ Equity should be equal: Splits Equity is almost equal among the founders because they will not devote equal time if Equity is not equal.

-- Debt Should 12%: If they would not agree to the equity, they can invest on 12% interest; now, 12% interest becomes a thumb rule.
+- Debt Should be 12%: If they would not agree to the equity, they can invest on 12% interest; now, 12% interest becomes a thumb rule.

 - CXO Roles: The CEO must be highly talented, not in academics but rich in communication; they know how to explain complex things in a simple way.
 The company CEO’s role is chief explaining officer: actually, your startup is born due to solving bigger and more complex problems with simple solutions.
 As a founder, you must have the ability to explain your problems in a simple way and portray your vision in the bigger picture.
 Moreover, it will help you to attract talented people and marque investors.

-- Last Month’s Revenue: It doesn’t matter how long you will generate revenue; the previous month’s revenue can play a crucial because they want to know whether your business is COVID-19 proof or It’s affected by Covid.
+- Last Month’s Revenue: It doesn’t matter how long you will generate revenue; the previous month’s revenue can play crucial because they want to know whether your business is COVID-19 proof or It’s affected by Covid.

-Conclusion: A Few of them already existed, and a few were highlighted after the show aired.
-After watching Shark Tank India, I have written my experience.
 And all points are constructive for my startups.
 So I hope it will help you too.
 If anything is not covered, please add it in the comment sections.
 The article is originally published on Medium.com.
 Thank you for reading.

 1 thought on “7 Lessons of Shark Tank India for Startups”